wariomx/Artstock/README.md

 - The tokenization of art will allow for fractional ownership of art pieces, making art more accessible to a wider audience.

 - Works not only for art, but every physical goods (luxury goods, gold).

+- Adding onramp to Dynamic in order to let a web2 user pay with fiat

+- Add the properties of a guardian/curator in a soulbound NFT.

 ## Todo before submission
 - Rename NEXT_PUBLIC_DYNAMIC_ENVIRONMENT_ID to DYNAMIC_ENVIRONMENT_ID (in code, env and above in readme)